Ska Package Helpers¶

 module provides utilities to handle package

 versions.
-The version of a package is determined using pkg_resources if it is
+The version of a package is determined using importlib if it is

 installed, and setuptools_scm